The Fine Print

 FACEBOOK GROUP POLICIES

-You are also agreeing that if you are purchasing a course and getting temporary access to the Facebook group as a result of that, you are aware you only have 6 months free in the Winner’s Inner Circle and then must pay monthly if you choose to continue.
+You are also agreeing that if you are purchasing a course and getting temporary access to the Winner’s Inner Circle Facebook group as a result of that, you are aware you only have 6 months free in the Winner’s Inner Circle Facebook group and then must pay monthly if you choose to continue.
 It is your responsibility to renew at the end of 6 months.
+Your 6 months begins the day you purchase the course, not when you decide to join the group.

 We have a no return/refund policy due to the nature of the services.
 This means unfortunately we can’t offer you a refund or exchange.
-This applies to all products and services of the Hollywood Winners Circle.
+This applies to all products and services of The Hollywood Winners Circle LLC.

 You will pay all fees specified in Order Forms.
 Except as otherwise specified herein or in an Order Form, (i) fees are based on Services and Content subscriptions purchased and not actual usage, (ii) payment obligations are non- cancelable and fees paid are non-refundable, and (iii) quantities purchased cannot be decreased during the relevant subscription term.